Reducing embodied carbon with greener steel

 Using environmentally friendly construction materials

 ‘Embodied carbon’ refers to the emissions created by the construction process.
-The sourcing, transport, and erection of materials to construct a building.
-It also includes the deconstruction and recycling or reuse of materials at a building’s end-of-life.
+This includes the sourcing, transport, and erection of materials that were used to construct the building.
+It also includes the deconstruction and recycling or reuse of materials at the building’s end-of-life.

 Steel is one of the most environmentally friendly construction materials because it is resilient, long-lasting, and infinitely recyclable.
-However, there are two main processes for manufacturing steel, and they have different sustainability credentials.
+However, there are two main ways to manufacture structural steel, and they have different sustainability credentials.

 • Basic oxygen steel making route (Bf- BOF) uses raw materials in a gas furnace.